ScottON/ScottON/_projects/2021-05-12-amazon-tension.md

 >How to become the **strongest you’ve ever been... without leaving your house.**

 I was selling it pretty hard.
 But I didn’t want the copy to sound too gimmicky, so I ‘admitted’ a limitation.
-The trick is this won’t put anyone off.
+The trick is to share something that won’t put anyone off.
 Everyone expects *real* exercise to involve hard work.
 By being open, I’ve built trust with my potential reader.

 > It’s not aimed at someone looking for an easy home workout.
 Training with heavy resistance bands can get you amazing results, but only if you put in the work.